 Polyps-"tonsil-like" projections in the interior of the uterus.
 Polyps may or may not cause fertility issues.
 They are most often benign, but surgical removal may be medically necessary, as occasionally they can be associated with abnormal tissue changes that can be precancerous.
 Polyps are diagnosed by ultrasound, SIS (saline infused sonogram), hysterosalpingogram (HSG), or hysteroscopy.
 They can be treated surgically with outpatient hysteroscopy.

 Fibroids (myomas)- benign tumors of the muscle and connective tissue that develop inside the uterus, within the muscle of the uterus, or are attached to the uterine wall.
 Women that have symptoms may report heavy menstrual bleeding; pelvic pressure, fullness, or pain; urinary frequency; constipation; or backache.
 Fibroids are diagnosed by ultrasound, hysterosalpingogram, MRI, surgically, or some combination of each.
 Size and location are generally the main determinant on how they impact fertility.
 This also affects the decision to surgically manage the fibroid/s or not.
 Surgery for fibroids is often an outpatient procedure, but at times requires a larger abdominal incision that involves an overnight stay in the hospital or surgical center.
-Depending on the location of the fibroid/s, surgical treatment can lead to unintended scar tissue formation.
+Providers at our RMCRM may discuss or diagnose fibroid; however, surgical management is most appropriate with a general gynecologist.

 Synechiae- also known as scarring within the endometrial cavity rarely occurs as a result of an infection or bleeding complication following a miscarriage or delivery.
 Synechiae is commonly diagnosed with ultrasound and/or HSG.
 The scar tissue can be surgically removed and is done on an outpatient basis.